thanakorn/land_price/README.md

 ## Running on production

 The script is self-contained so it can be run anywhere as long as the dependency(pandas) is satisfied.
-Also, the input files can be configured at runtime
+Once the process responsible for downloading the data finish, it should trigger the script and provide the input file names.

 ## How to scale
 If the data is much larger, we can use concurrent computing to accelerate the computation.